 Throughout the lifetime of your employment relationship with Glasgow City Council the information you provide will be used for the following purposes:

-- Information in relation to employment history, qualifications, training certification and licences (such as a driving licence) may be required in order to validate that you are appropriately qualified to undertake the activities of your role (or prospective role) and to ensure calculation of allowances or statutory payments for which you are entitled.
+Information in relation to employment history, qualifications, training certification and licenses (such as a driving license) may be required in order to validate that you are appropriately qualified to undertake the activities of your role (or prospective role) and to ensure calculation of allowances or statutory payments for which you are entitled.

 This information may be used for surveillance purposes, investigating and managing conduct and for data matching exercises.